-The Union Health Ministry on Wednesday dismissed reports of the detection of more contagious Covid-19 variant, XE, in Mumbai and said evidence does not suggest the presence of the variant in the country.
+The Union Health Ministry denied reports of the detection of more contagious Covid-19 variant, XE, in Mumbai.

-The rebuttal came shortly after the Graeter Mumbai Municipal Corporation (BMC) claimed that the XE variant was detected in the city during the genome sequencing of samples.
+The rebuttal came after the Brihanmumbai Municipal Corporation (BMC) claimed that the XE variant was detected in the city during genome sequencing of samples.

-According to the World Health Organisation, the XE is a mutation of the BA.1 and BA.2 Omicron strains and was first detected in the UK on January 19.
+According to the World Health Organisation, the XE is a mutation of the BA.1 and BA.2 Omicron strains and was first detected in the UK.
 Early indications suggest it could be around 10 per cent more transmissible than other Omicron mutations.

 So far there is not enough evidence to draw conclusions about transmissibility, severity or vaccine effectiveness, the UK Health Security Agency said.